praneetloke/docs/content/docs/iac/using-pulumi/continuous-delivery/buildkite.md

         weight: 2
 ---

-[Buildkite](https://buildkite.com/) is a continuous delivery platform designed to scale with your projects.
+[Buildkite](https://buildkite.com/) is a continuous intergration and delivery platform designed to scale with your projects.
+This guide shows you how to install, configure, and run Pulumi in a Buildkite pipeline.
-Buildkite [powers](https://buildkite.com/platform/) the most demanding and sophisticated software companies in the world.

-This guide shows you how you can run Pulumi in Buildkite, so you can go from deploying your cloud infrastructure to deploying applications that run on that cloud infrastructure all in the same CI/CD service.

 ## Prerequisites